broken-vagrant/starter-fullstack-graphql-rq/packages/app/Readme.md

 yarn run test # run with vitest yarn run coverage # run with vitest

+# download the published GraphQL schema from apollo studio (Need to set API_KEY env var,check env.example)
+yarn app download:prod:schema
+#           or
-# download the GraphQL schema from server, a file named `graphql-schema.json` will be generated
+# download the GraphQL schema from a local development server (eg:http://localhost:4000)
-yarn app download-schema
+yarn app download:local:schema

-# Generate types for client Operations from server schema
+# Generate static types for GraphQL queries.
+Can use the
+# published schema in the Apollo registry
+yarn app apollo:prod:codegen
+#  or a
+# downloaded schema
-yarn app codegen
+yarn app apollo:local:codegen

 ```